1. Parenting

 Signs you might be hovering too much

-• Feel ashamed when your child fails, or fails to meet expectations, either yours or others'.
+• Feeling ashamed when your child fails, or fails to meet expectations, either yours or others'.

-• Fight your child's battles for them, such as protesting an unfair grade or score on a test.
+• Fighting your child's battles for them, such as protesting an unfair grade or test score.

-• Take over your child's projects and homework.
+• Taking over your child's projects and homework.

-• Are preoccupied with the details of your child's activities, practice sessions, schedules, or performances and only talk about these issues with your spouse.
+• Preoccupied with the details of your child's activities, practice sessions, schedules, or performances, and talk only about these issues with your spouse.

 ☐ I step in quickly when my child struggles, instead of letting them try first.

-☐ I often feel anxious when my child makes mistakes or fails.
+☐ I feel anxious when my child makes mistakes or fails.

 ☐ I finish or improve my child’s homework, projects, or assignments.